 As such, they require intense programming skills.
 Many crypto platforms now allow you to set up contracts at the shortest time possible, all with custom rules and conditions, without doing any intense programming.

-Ethereum has the advantages of being the largest decentralized and smart contracts platform with very many use cases -- being Turing complete to mean that they can be used to run any programme.
+Ethereum has the advantages of being the largest decentralized and smart contracts platform with very many use cases -- being Turing complete to mean that they can be used to run any program.

 Also, it has many first-mover advantages with many developers on-board building dApps and scaling the platform.
 It has a huge community and the Enterprise Ethereum Alliance.